CURRENT CLASS SCHEDULE

-For full details and information on new classes and workshops, contact me on the email or phone number above and Like my Facebook Page
+For full details and information on new classes and workshops, contact me on the email at the end of the film and Like my Facebook Page

 ICO = ICOSAHEDRON = SYMBOL OF MOTION, EMOTION & FLUIDITY

 “ICO-DANCE is a low impact movement practice for men and women of all ages and levels of experience.
-It is a physical journey inwards and outwards; exploring our relationship with our internal and external worlds.
+It is a physical journey inwards and outwards, encouraging us to explore our relationship with our internal and external worlds.
 How can we bring awareness, freedom and intention to our movements?
 How can we enjoy the sensation of moving from an inner feeling, rather than from what we think it should look like from the outside?
 How can we embrace different movement qualities and spatial pathways, so that our body, mind and spirit feel engaged and nourished?”

 ICO-DANCE FURTHER INFORMATION…